Introduction to matrices

 A matrix is a set of numbers arranged in rows and columns forming a rectangular array.
 Matrices is the plural form of matrix.

-Take a look at an example of matrix M: \[M = \begin{bmatrix} 1 & 5 \\ 3 & 4 \\ -3 & 2 \end{bmatrix}\]
+Take a look at an example of matrix M: M=[153432]M = \begin{bmatrix} 1 & 5 \\ 3 & 4 \\ -3 & 2 \end{bmatrix}

-Here \(\begin{bmatrix}1 & 5\end{bmatrix}\) , \(\begin{bmatrix}3 & 4\end{bmatrix}\) and \(\begin{bmatrix}-3 & 2\end{bmatrix}\) are three rows
+Here [15]\begin{bmatrix}1 & 5\end{bmatrix} , [34]\begin{bmatrix}3 & 4\end{bmatrix} and [32]\begin{bmatrix}-3 & 2\end{bmatrix} are three rows

-and \(\begin{bmatrix}1 \\ 3 \\ -3\end{bmatrix}\) and \(\begin{bmatrix}5 \\ 4 \\ 2\end{bmatrix}\) are two columns.
+and [133]\begin{bmatrix}1 \\ 3 \\ -3\end{bmatrix} and [542]\begin{bmatrix}5 \\ 4 \\ 2\end{bmatrix} are two columns.

 Usually a capital letter donates a matrix.
 For example matrix M above.

 A small letter with a double subscript denotes an element of the matrix.
-For example, \(m_{ij}\) , is the element in the \(i^\text{th}\) row and \(j^\text{th}\) column of the matrix M.
+For example, mijm_{ij} , is the element in the ithi^\text{th} row and jthj^\text{th} column of the matrix M.

 Please note that the row subscript will always come first then the column subscript.

-Following our matix M from above, \[ \begin{aligned} m_{11} &= 1 \qquad \text{first row, first column} \\ m_{12} &= 5 \qquad \text{first row, second column} \\ m_{21} &= 3 \qquad \text{second row, first column} \\ m_{22} &= 4 \qquad \text{second row, second column} \\ m_{31} &= -3 \qquad \text{third row, first column} \\ m_{32} &= 2 \qquad \text{third row, second column} \end{aligned}\]
+Following our matix M from above, m11=1first row, first columnm12=5first row, second columnm21=3second row, first columnm22=4second row, second columnm31=3third row, first columnm32=2third row, second column \begin{aligned} m_{11} &= 1 \qquad \text{first row, first column} \\ m_{12} &= 5 \qquad \text{first row, second column} \\ m_{21} &= 3 \qquad \text{second row, first column} \\ m_{22} &= 4 \qquad \text{second row, second column} \\ m_{31} &= -3 \qquad \text{third row, first column} \\ m_{32} &= 2 \qquad \text{third row, second column} \end{aligned}

 Order of a Matrix #

-The order of a matrix is its number of rows and columns, written as \(r\;\textsf{x}\;c\) , where r is the number of rows and c is the number of columns.
+The order of a matrix is its number of rows and columns, written as r x cr\;\textsf{x}\;c , where r is the number of rows and c is the number of columns.

 Remember that in writing the order of a matrix, number of rows always come first then number of columns